Table of Contents

 High Crime Areas

-Sometimes you will need to carry large amounts of cash (eg. in Iran).
+Sometimes you will need to carry large amounts of cash.
 We carry a small amount of cash in our wallet and the majority in our two rear panniers because they are the hardest of the lot to take off.
 We feel if someone wanted to rob us, our front panniers or handlebar bag would be the most likely to go given how easy they are to take off – in dodgier countries, keep your valuables away from these bags!